roman-milk/roman-milk.github.io/xxx-mas-carol.md

  "C'mon, Emily!
 You can do better than this!"
 Rowena said loudly.
 "You waited an eternity for this?
 This pathetic performance...
 C'mon, if you're going to fuck him, then do it right!"

  Emily's face snarled in anger as she rode the cock harder.
 She knew that this so-called 'pathetic' performance was the best sex this marred man had ever had.
 But she knew she had to turn up the heat to prove she was just as capable as the two other women.
 She picked up the pace, Scott moaning and groaning even more as she did so.
-Report_Story #10
+0